-The paper warned that government-to-government deliberations would be required to negotiate ownership of federal installations such as military bases and the coast guard college, CN’s Marine Atlantic ferry to Newfoundland, and the Cape Breton Highlands National Park, all of which are administered from far-away Ottawa.
+The paper warned that government-to-government deliberations would be required to negotiate ownership of federal installations such as military bases and the coast guard college, CN’s Marine Atlantic ferry to the orphaned Newfoundland, and the Cape Breton Highlands National Park, all of which are administered from far-away Ottawa.
 Acadian and Scottish lands and homes expropriated in the late 1930s to build the world famous Cabot Trail and the park would be returned to their owners, along with an official apology.

 In addition, The Inverness Oran provided statistical evidence from StatsCan documenting the discrimination of Cape Breton Island as an oppressed region, officially called “regional disparities.”
 It estimated real unemployment between 30 and 40 per cent, as compared to the federal figure of 9 per cent.
 People had no say whatsoever in governance.
 “Who decides?
-We decide!,” it seemed to affirm.
+We will decide!,” it seemed to affirm.

-The centrefold featured a brief historical overview by author and writer Silver Donald Cameron.
+The centrefold featured a brief historical overview by resident author and writer Silver Donald Cameron.
 “From 1882 to 1968 (i.e., nationalization of the coal mines and steel mill), foreign corporations exploited Cape Breton as vigorously as they could, paying meagre wages for 12-hour shifts in appalling working conditions, and profiting again from company-owned housing and company stores.
 In the fishing ports, a similar set of relationships made inshore fishermen into virtual slaves of the fish-packing companies and local merchants.
 Union organization and mass action had been met with armed resistance by the companies, abetted by government.”

 “Their bitter history,” Mr Cameron opined, “has also taught Cape Bretoners ‘regular channels’ don’t work, but civil disobedience does.
 There is no time like the present.”